 The Smith-Lever Act, signed on May 8, 1914, established the Cooperative Extension Service, the nationwide education system operating through land-grant universities in partnership with federal, state, and local governments.
 Our foundational goal has remained the same—to deliver education that changes lives.
 But our subject matter and our methods have changed as the needs of Mississippians have changed.
 Our mission in Extension is to deliver research-proven information to Mississippians in all 82 counties, and we do that by taking advantage of both face-to-face meetings and all the tools that today’s technology offers.

 Our nation and state have come a long way since 1914.
-We lived through boll weevil invasions, the Depression, and world wars.
-Each one might have crippled the state, but Extension agents and faculty were always there to help see their clients through those challenges and others.
+We lived through boll weevil invasions, the Depression, and two world wars.
+Each one might have crippled the state, but Extension agents and faculty were always there to help see their clients through these challenges and others.
 For example, Mississippi’s cotton farms are 100-percent boll-weevil-free today, due in a large part to Extension’s working with the farmers themselves, who did what it took to eliminate cotton’s historic number one pest.

 We can point to similar stories in other commodities, where both simple and complex changes enabled growers to be more successful.
 Home demonstration clubs in the early years of Extension improved nutrition and living conditions for rural families and continue today in a variety of family and consumer science activities addressing topics such as nutrition, health, financial literacy, volunteer programs, and home-based businesses.

 The Extension Service has evolved into a vibrant organization equipping citizens for living in the 21st century.
 Along with our many state and local partners, we celebrate our past while maintaining a focus on the bright future ahead.
-An expanded knowledge base, innovations for families, farmers, and government leaders; leadership training through 4-H youth development programs; and community and economic development opportunities are just part of Extension’s forward-thinking mindset.
+An expanded knowledge base; innovations for families, farmers, and government leaders; leadership training through 4-H youth development programs; and community and economic development opportunities are just part of Extension’s forward-thinking mindset.

 Mississippi State University Extension Service is also a cooperating partner with Alcorn State University, the 1890 land-grant institution in Mississippi.